mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 write command response, or query response.
 Clients MUST check if the server error is a "node is recovering" error or a "not master" error.

-If the response includes an error code, it MUST be checked first to attempt to determine if error is a "node is recovering" or "not master" error.
+If the response includes an error code, it MUST be solely used to determine if error is a "node is recovering" or "not master" error.
 Clients MUST match the errors by the numeric error code and not by the code name, as the code name can change from one server version to the next.